Aikido Resources

 4th Kyu

 This grading tests your understanding of 2 new attacks; Yokomen uchi and kata dori.
 In the hold downs, Nikyo wrist torsion is introduced.
 Tenchi nage may also be performed from Ryote dori, and Sankyo Kubi shime may be requested.
-It will depend on your lineage and local curriculum.
-At this level, the grading panel wants to see a basic understanding of technique, ukemi and evolution from 5th kyu.

 3rd Kyu